 The Nissan Rogue is the Japanese automaker’s biggest-selling vehicle in the United States, so what do potential buyers need to know when it comes to buying a used Nissan Rogue?
-Here I’m going to address some of the questions you might have before deciding whether to buy a used Rogue, as well as helping you decide which version of the Rogue is right for you if you do eventually decide to buy one.
+It may be called the Rogue but this is no rogue car by any means.
+Here I’m going to address some of the questions you might have before deciding whether to buy a used Nissan Rogue, as well as helping you decide which version of used Nissan Rogue is right for you if you do eventually decide to buy one.

 How long has the Nissan Rogue been in production?